tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 structure of DNA, its replication, the process of making RNA from DNA (transcription), the genetic code that determines the sequence of amino acid in protein synthesis (translation), regulation of gene expression and the essentials of human genome sequencing.

-**5.1 Gene as the functional unit of inheritance** A gene is a basic physical and functional
+## Gene as the functional unit of inheritance

-unit of heredity.
+A gene is a basic physical and functional unit of heredity.
 The concept of the gene was first explained by **Gregor Mendel in 1860’s**.
 He never used the term ‘gene’.
 He called it ‘factor’.
 In 1909, the Danish biologist Wilhelm Johannsen, coined the term ‘gene’, that was referred to discrete determiners of inherited characteristics.

 According to the classical concept of gene introduced by Sutton in 1902, genes have been defined as discrete particles that follow Mendelian rules of inheritance, occupy a definite locus in the chromosome and are responsible for the expression of specific phenotypic character.
 They show the following properties: